usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Date

 The common date field with basic date validation.
-Call this exported function and pass it the label to be used on the field.
+You can pass this function the label to be used on the field.
+Dates must be on or before January 1, 1900.

 ![Two date fields, one with an invalid year](../images/definitions/date.png)

 ```js